 At 9:00 a.m., my new friend Abdu Rahman saddled up the village donkey with all the essentials for our 10 km hike from Chenini to Douiret.
 This was the first time I was staying long enough in the Berber village to really experience life there.

 I was with a group of 9 travelers on a cultural tour in Tunisia’s south.
 The day’s program was a hike from Chenini through the hills to the abandoned Berber village of Douiret, with a stop along the way for lunch cooked over an open fire!
-I really enjoy hiking and heard great things about this particular hike, but I was unsure of what to expect in a country where nature experiences are still in the development stage.
+I really enjoy hiking and had heard great things about this particular hike.
+But I was unsure of what to expect in a country where nature experiences are still in the development stage.

-As we descended the hilltop of Chenini with Abdu Rahman and Aghyul (the Berber name for donkey), I was struck by the surreal landscape – rocky brown hills with palm, fig, and olives trees sticking out here and there.
+As we descended the hilltop of Chenini with Abdu Rahman and Aghyul (the Berber name for donkey), I was struck by the surreal landscape – rocky brown hills with palm, fig, and olives trees dotting the landscape here and there.
 Although the landscape is barren in Tunisia’s south, there’s something exotic and charming about it.

 Further down the path, we stopped at the Mosque of the 7 Sleepers.
 This legendary mosque is believed to be the site mentioned in the Koran of several people who slept over a period of 300 years.
-At the mosque, there are unusually large tombs of 4 meters long in the courtyard, so legend has it that the sleepers grew to giant size when they were asleep.
-I guess nobody really knows the story of the tombs, but the place gave me a sense of the long history of the Berbers in this part of Tunisia.
+At the mosque, there are unusually large tombs of 4 meters long in the courtyard.
+Legend has it that the sleepers grew to giant size when they were asleep.
+Nobody really knows the story of these tombs, but the place gave me a sense of the ancient history of the Berbers in this part of Tunisia.